In a Nutshell

 In Puerto Rico, the Department of Health provides many services for people in need, such as:

-Medicaid offering medical insurance and healthcare to low income families.
+• Medicaid, which offers medical insurance and healthcare to low-income families.

-Vital also provides healthcare to low income individuals and families in Puerto Rico.
+• Vital provides healthcare to low-income individuals and families in Puerto Rico.

 Child Care

-Puerto Rico Child Care provides help to pay for child care for needy families in the country.
+Puerto Rico Child Care provides assistance in paying for child care services.

 DRS provides help finding homeless shelters in Puerto Rico.
 In addition, HUD has resources for helping the homeless in the country.

-Puerto Rico residents who need help finding relief from their debt should contact TurboDebt.
-We have an experienced team that is highly skilled and knowledgeable in all things debt relief.
+If you’re a resident of Puerto Rico in need of debt relief, contact the experts at TurboDebt.
 We can help you determine the best program for your needs and ensure that you find relief while having peace of mind.

 With so many options, doing your due diligence is essential when pursuing debt relief.
 Take the time to talk to our team and learn about our experience and what we can do for you.

-Sign up today for a free debt relief consultation and learn how TurboDebt can help you get relief in Puerto Rico.
+Get started today with a free debt relief consultation and learn how TurboDebt can help you get relief in Puerto Rico.